DanHodges/TheologicalDictionary/nestorius-nestorianism.md

 # Nestorius/nestorianism
-Definition of Nestorius/nestorianism coming soon.
+The definition of Nestorius/nestorianism is coming soon!